petersatsuse/azure-compute-docs/articles/virtual-machines/extensions/hpccompute-amd-gpu-linux.md

 | 23 | Required variable is not set. | Check the execution output log.|

 ## Next steps
+- For more information about extensions, see [Virtual machine extensions and features for Linux](overview.md)
 - For more information about N-series VMs, see [GPU optimized virtual machine sizes](../sizes-gpu.md).